 Responsibilities may include: track news and research about recirculating farming, fisheries, and related topics; write and contribute to assorted materials including web text, fact sheets, reports, blogs and more; conduct background research on companies and organizations affiliated with recirculating farming; and help to locate existing recirculating farms.

 Requirements include strong passion for and commitment to both social and environmental justice; strong writing skills; some prior research experience; advanced degree or graduate student in science, policy or journalism a plus.
-Of course we welcome any post grads or others interesting in supporting the Coalition.
+Of course we welcome any post grads or others interested in supporting Recirculating Farms.

 We are currently seeking 2 interns to help us connect with local communities and start a dialogue about recirculating farms.
 Interns will benefit from working with experienced staff, and will develop critical grassroots organizing and advocacy skills.
 Responsibilities may include: building strategic coalitions with fishermen, farmers, religious groups, elected officials, citizen activists, businesses and students, among others; coordinating campaign events to engage citizens and elected officials; recruiting new activists at community meetings, festivals, and other events; producing printed and online materials such as action alerts, newsletters, and activist guides; and more.

 Requirements include a strong interest in agricultural, food, health and environmental issues and commitment to social change; strong verbal and written communication and time management skills; desire to develop organizing skills; completed at least two years of undergraduate education.
-Of course we welcome any post grads or others interesting in supporting the Coalition.
+Of course we welcome any post grads or others interested in supporting Recirculating Farms.

-We are currently seeking 2 legal interns to do research, writing, advocacy, and legislative support for our Coalition.
+We are currently seeking 2 legal interns to do research, writing, advocacy, and legislative support for organizational policy priorities.
 You will polish your research and writing skills with an experienced attorney in environmental law, and contribute to positive change in legislative and policy processes.

 Responsibilities may include: legal and policy-oriented work, such as researching current case law, statutes, international law and more; writing memos, draft legislation, and government comment letters on rule-makings and bills; attend meetings and hearings; review regulatory comments, documents and rule-makings; and other tasks as appropriate relating to non-profit, government and environmental law.

 Requirements include a strong interest in agricultural, food, health and environmental issues and commitment to social change; excellent research and writing skills and attention to detail; currently a 2L or above, or the equivalent work experience.
-Of course we welcome any post grads or others interesting in supporting the Coalition.
+Of course we welcome any post grads or others interested in supporting Recirculating Farms.

 Responsibilities may include brainstorming and planning fundraising events, requesting donations from vendors and donors, speaking/meeting with potential donors, attending events, creating and giving presentations, researching grant opportunities, writing letters of inquiry, crafting grant proposals, and collecting supporting documentation for proposals.